Last updated 21st June 2018

 - a root access to your dedicated server via the command line (SSH).

-You can activate rescue mode by logging into your OVH Control Panel and going to your server's page.
+You can activate rescue mode by logging into your OVHcloud Control Panel and going to your server's page.
 Then go to

 Server Status >